How To Get a Medical Marijuana Card in Washington DC

 • A department of health internal authentication identifier

-Can Someone Track me Down through the District of Columbia Registry?
+Can Someone Track Me Down Through The District Of Columbia Registry?

 It is unlikely for anyone to track down the District of Columbia's medical marijuana program participants through the official records.
 This is because HIPAA requires such records to be highly confidential, with the public restricted from accessing them.
 Submitting a Freedom of Information request is also not enough for the registry to open its records to the public.
 Additionally, HIPAA's privacy rules only permit the disclosure of subjects' records to law enforcement agents in extreme circumstances.